What is vestibular hypersensitivity?IN BRIEF

 Environments

-Many environments can be difficult for people with vestibular hypersensitivity to cope with.
+Certain environments can present particular challenges for people with vestibular hypersensitivity:

 - Amusement park rides